xfbs/passgen/NOTES.md

 * `pattern-dump` parses a pattern and dumps it in a human-readable format.
 * `pattern-choices` calculates how many possible choices there are for a given pattern.

-## Releasing

-When releasing a new version, be sure to change it in the `meson.build` file, which contains the authoratative version number that is used to generate the man page and the code.

-Add a description of the changes to the `CHANGELOG.md` file, using the existing as a templa.te

-Create a tag for the version, named something like `v0.0.0`, and push it to github.

-    git tag v0.0.0
-    git push origin v0.0.0

-Then open the [tags list](https://github.com/xfbs/passgen/tags) on the github project page, find the newly created tag, and click on "Make Release", filling in all the details.

 ## Documentation